mrocklin/blog/_posts/work/2014-05-01-Fast-Data-Structures.md

 Conclusion
 ----------

-We learn that data structure bound computations aren't as slow as we might think.
+We learn that data structure bound computations aren't as slow in Python as we might think.
 Although we incur a small slowdown (2x-5x), probably due to Python method dispatching, this can be avoided through Cython.
-When using Cython, the use of Python data structures can match perofrmance we expect from compiled languages like Java data structures.
+When using Cython, the use of Python data structures can match perofrmance we expect from compiled languages like Java.